-Table 95.2 compares USDA requirements for the NSLP (grades 6–8) to the percentage of students in the sample consuming any amount of milk, meat/meat alternative, fruit, and vegetables.
-Only 5% of school lunches resulted in the consumption of vegetables, and only 16% of lunches exhibited consumption of any fruit.
-While Sixty percentsixty percent of all lunches did not lead to any milk consumption.
-These figures represent whether a student consumed any amount of a given food, so it is conceivable that the number of students not meeting USDA daily requirements for lunch is even higher than what is presented in Table 96.1.
+Table 9 compares USDA requirements for the NSLP (grades 6–8) to the percentage of students in the sample consuming any amount of milk, meat/meat alternative, fruit, and vegetables.
+Only 5% of school lunches resulted in the consumption of vegetables, and while 18% of lunches chose a fresh fruit option, 92% of the time a fresh fruit option was chosen, fruit was consumed.
+While sixty percent of all lunches did not lead to any milk consumption.
+These figures represent whether a student consumed any amount of a given food, so it is conceivable that the number of students not meeting USDA daily requirements for lunch is even higher than what is presented in Table 9.

-Table 95.2.
+Table 9